nerves-networking/beam_notify/README.md

 iex> us = self()
 #PID<0.204.0>

 # Start a BEAMNotify GenServer.
-The dispatcher function just sends a tuple
+The dispatcher function sends a tuple with the
-# with the arguments and environment passed in from the shell script.
+# arguments and environment passed in from the shell script.
-iex> BEAMNotify.start_link(name: "sulu", dispatcher: &send(us, {&1, &2}))
+iex> BEAMNotify.start_link(name: "sulu", report_env: true, dispatcher: &send(us, {&1, &2}))
 {:ok, #PID<0.211.0>}

 # Run the shell script.
 We're doing this from Elixir, but you